drmmrt/PROGETTO-ACTAM/README.md

 <img width="948" alt="Schermata 2022-02-12 alle 17 19 15" src="https://user-images.githubusercontent.com/92021163/153719212-8d73c368-87a3-4886-9e05-5bed95d30c2d.png">

-In this section some effects for the synth are implemented: starting from the left, there is a filters section, divided in low-pass and high-pass,  an echo section, where you can set the delay and the gain, and a frequency difference section, where you can set the detune value.
+In this section some effects for the synth are implemented: starting from the left, there is a filters section, divided in low-pass and high-pass,  an echo section, where you can set the delay time and the gain, and a frequency difference section, where you can set the detune value that is the frequency off-set between the oscillators composing the note.
+This last efx is particularly interesting due to the possibility to create the "beating" effect.
 All these function are implemented with some sliders.
 There is also a window on the left where you can select some presets for the envelopes and  the effects.
 For this last feature